cleanlab/cleanlab/README.rst

    :align: center
    :alt: Image depicting label errors in MNIST train set

-Label errors of the original MNIST **train** dataset identified algorithmically using the rankpruning algorithm.
+Label errors of the original MNIST **train** dataset identified algorithmically using cleanlab.
 Depicts the 24 least confident labels, ordered left-right, top-down by increasing self-confidence (probability of belonging to the given label), denoted conf in teal.
 The label with the largest predicted probability is in green.
 Overt errors are in red.

 ``cleanlab`` Generality: View performance across 4 distributions and 9 classifiers.